-SMTPBeamer is an e-mail server featuring the SMTP, POP3 and HTTP protocol.
+SMTPBeamer is an e-mail server for SMTP, POP3, IMAP and HTTP.

 |Quick Start if you have a leased-line|